alanmarcell/FCamaraTeste/README.md

 ##Introduction

 Basic Angular seed application.
 It uses ExpressJS along with Mongo DB support (Mongoose) via a wrapper of Repository Pattern as Business layer.
+It uses JSON web token for authentication.
 It also uses Gulp for running task and TsLint.The seed application is built over node and uses latest node packages.

 ## Prerequisites